ndw/saxon-gradle/README.md

 documents with multiple threads.
 That added a fair bit of complexity and it’s just something I’ve never wanted to do.
 So I removed it.

-I did, add a few things:
+I did add a few things:

-1. It’s no possible to run XQuery transformations in addition to XSLT transformations.
+1. It’s now possible to run XQuery transformations in addition to XSLT transformations.
 2. It’s possible to request that the transformation be performed in a separate Java process.
-This means you can run transforms with different Java properties, environment variabes, or classpaths.
+This means you can run transforms with different Java properties or environment variables, or with a different classpath.
-3. The process for examining XML documents and stylesheets to work out if they have additional dependencies has been ported to stylesheets that you could choose to replace if you had more specific requirements.
+3. The process for examining XML documents and stylesheets to work out if they have additional dependencies has been ported to stylesheets that you can override if you have more specific requirements.
+Note that Gradle does this during the *configuration* phase, so it will happen for every task that uses the feature, on every run, irrespective of what tasks actually get run.
+Useful, but perhaps best used sparingly.

 ## Example